napari/docs/docs/naps/6-contributable-menus.md

 │  ├─ Annotate
 │  ├─ Filter
 │  ├─ Transform
-├─ Registration
+├─ Register
-├─ Projection
+├─ Project
-├─ Segmentation
+├─ Segment
-├─ Tracks           # remove?
+├─ Track
-├─ Classification   # remove?
+├─ Classify
-Acquisition
+Acquire
 ```

 As a case study, we take four plugins offering between 9 and 14 widget contributions and arrange their widgets in these menus:
 `empanada-napari`, `napari-stracking`, `napari-mm3` and `napari-clemreg`.
-Where a plugin's widgets don't
-naturally fit into one of the proposed menus, they are left in the plugin's own submenu.
+We have not listed the Plugins menu for most plugins,
+as it simply contains all widgets.
+However, for `empanada-napari`, we demo a new submenu, and show the widgets with entries
+in other menus at the bottom.
 Note that we have arranged these widgets purely based on title and cursory inspection of the documentation,
 so this should not be considered a concrete proposal for the structure of these plugins.